Turks and Caicos Islands Rock Iguana at Little Water Cay

 Beautiful beach at Little Water Cay in the Turks and Caicos

-The north side of Little Water Cays has several beautiful beaches and coves.
+The north side of Little Water Cay has several beautiful beaches and coves.

-The main and only attractions are the Turks and Caicos rock iguanas (Cyclura carinata), which are basically big lizards.
-They're everywhere on the island due to extensive conservation efforts.
-If you’re traveling by kayak, be sure to stop by the little islets nearby to see the wilder, smaller iguanas that inhabit these minuscule islands.
+The main and only attraction on the island is the Turks and Caicos rock iguanas (Cyclura carinata).
+These iguanas are basically big lizards, and—thanks to extensive conservation efforts—they're everywhere on the island.
+If you’re traveling to Little Water Cay by kayak, be sure to stop by the little islets nearby to see the wilder iguanas that inhabit these tiny islands.

-Little Water Cay has two sets of loop boardwalks installed, one on the north side and one on the south side of the island.
-Those kayaking will reach the southern boardwalk, whereas those arriving by boat depends on the operator and size of the boat.
-Both boardwalks offer a similar experience, although the northern part of the island offers several saline wetland ponds.
+Little Water Cay has two sets of loop boardwalks installed—one on the north side (the north trail) and one on the south side (the south trail) of the island.
+Those kayaking from the marina will reach the southern boardwalk first.
+If you're arriving by boat, the docking point will depend on the operator and size of the boat.
+Both boardwalks offer a similar experience, but the northern part of the island offers several saline wetland ponds.

 Conservation Status

-Unfortunately, these animals are classified as endangered.
-These lizards used to live on all the islands in the Turks and Caicos, but the introduction by humans of cats and dogs quickly led to their rapid decline and extinction on the other islands.
+The Turks and Caicos rock iguana is an endangered species.
+These lizards used to live on all the islands in the Turks and Caicos, but the introduction of cats and dogs by humans quickly led to their rapid decline and extinction on many other islands.

 Admission and Entry